JessicaGarson/record-collecting/README.md

 ![step 1 image](https://res.cloudinary.com/dkibchpur/image/upload/v1526309323/Records.png)

 ## Step 3 - Stetting Up MongoDB Atlas Cluster
 First, you will need to sign up for an account with [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
-From there you will see a screen with a title that says clusters.
+From there you will see a screen with a title that says "clusters".
 You will want to click to where it says "Build a New Cluster":

 ![step 2 cluster](https://res.cloudinary.com/dkibchpur/image/upload/v1526309076/cluster.png)